Deploy Applications on Kubernetes

 Apply the YAML Manifest

-First, ensure you're in the correct directory:
+First, make sure you are in the correct directory:

 cd ~/project/k8s-manifests